To understand contractor mortgages, you first have to understand contracting. That may, and should, sound obvious.

 This is what you need to provide for a broker to process your contractor mortgage application:

-This method of underwriting, contract-based, is especially helpful for those new to the lifestyle.
+This process is called contract-based underwriting, and is especially helpful for those new to the lifestyle.
 Not everyone has had time to accrue a portfolio of clients, awards or accounts.

 So in theory, a contractor with perfect credit can get a mortgage on the first day of his first contract.
 That’s if:

-Tick all those boxes and you’re onto a winner.
-Newbies and long-standing contractors can qualify for the same contractor mortgage underwriting process.
+Tick all those boxes and you’re off to a good start.
+Newbies and long-standing contractors alike can qualify for the same contractor mortgage underwriting process.

 Once past the gatekeepers and with a broker who knows what you’re about, you’re on a level playing field.
 You’ll find the mortgages you can access no different to those that you could when you were an employee.